bkuhn/talks/IPO-2012/ipo.markdown

 + Other informational requirements.

-# The Only Hard Part of Compliance
+# Only Hard Part of Compliance

 + C&amp;CS: complete and corresponding source code.